 Last week I posted about our family fall bucket list.
 I have some pretty high hopes for this fall and lots of things I want to check off.
 Well, we can check off the Pumpkin Patch and Corn Maze.

 One of my favorite fall activities is to go to the Smith Rock Ranch Pumpkin Patch.
 I shared a little bit about them last week but here is more about their farm.
 I love that Smith Rock Ranch is a real working farm, while they specialize in an amazing pumpkin patch, they actually work year round.
-They grow carrots, onions, blue grass seed, wheat, hay, pumpkins, and squash and sell throughout Oregon.
-Of course, they specialize in opening to the public for the month of October for a family-friendly way to celebrate the fall season.
+They grow carrots, onions, bluegrass seed, wheat, hay, pumpkins, and squash and sell throughout Oregon.
+Of course, they specialize in the opening to the public for the month of October for a family-friendly way to celebrate the fall season.

 Their website boasts that there will be fun for everyone.
 And I believe it to be true.
 They, of course, have the pumpkin patch but they also have, live music, a corn maze, petting zoo, mini golf, hay rides, train rides, pumpkin cannons, a play structure, a market, and so much more.
 But not to mention, that view…